Key takeaways

 Jet ski insurance is a type of boat insurance called personal watercraft insurance (PWC).
 It’s mainly there to protect you if you injure someone or damage something with your jet ski or WaveRunner, but you can also take out a policy that protects the jet ski itself from damage or loss.
 Your jet ski’s trailer is usually included in all levels of cover.

-What does jet ski insurance cover you for?
+What types of jet ski insurance are there?

 Some jet ski insurers only offer one cover option – comprehensive – while others offer three different levels.
 Here’s how the cover types break down: